dida-do/GeoGrapher/docs/source/glossary.rst

         coordinate reference system

     cutting a dataset
-        Creating a new dataset from an existing one by cutting the rasters in the source dataset
+        creating a new dataset from an existing one by cutting the rasters in the source dataset

     ML
         machine learning

     recursion
-        See :term:`recursion`
+        see :term:`recursion`